juanfont/headscale/docs/running-headscale-openbsd.md

     mkdir -p /etc/headscale

-    # Directory for Database, and other variable data (like certificates)
+    # Directory for database, and other variable data (like certificates)
     mkdir -p /var/lib/headscale
     ```